 DNS TTL maximum value

-he highest TTL value is 604800 (7 days).
-While technically there is no maximum DNS TTL setting, values over 7 days will silently be rounded down to 7 days.
+The highest possible DNS TTL value is 604800 (7 days).
+While technically there is no maximum DNS TTL setting, values over 7 days will be rounded down to 7 days.

 Recommendation: For most users, a maximum DNS TTL setting of 86400 (24 hours) is a good choice.